Para5yte/COMP90024_Assignement1/README.md

 This script use MPI for HPC system to analysis tweets.

-To use this in a HPC system submit a job using any of the .slurm files
+To use this in an HPC system submit a job using any of the .slurm files
 Command:
 sbatch 1node1core.slurm